 In a job market that is undergoing a deep transformation whereby several typical jobs of the industrial society have gradually been disappearing, interesting opportunities are opening up in the ICT industry.
 However, in a country like Italy which lacks digital literacy, the percentage of women attending scientific degree courses or engaging in ICT and technology is still low, though on the rise over the last few years.

-In order to prevent the emergence of NEETs among young women, Women In Technology aims to direct 150 school girls to ICT skills and careers.
+In order to prevent the emergence of NEETs among young women, Women In Technology aims to direct more than 200 school girls to ICT skills and careers.

 The project does not only intend to boost the development of technical skills, but also to work on some of the so called XXI century skills, such as entrepreneurship, self-awareness, problem solving and planning and leadership skills.
 This is in line with “No-one must be left behind”, the ethical imperative of the United Nations’ Sustainable Development Goals (SDGs) towards 2030.

-The students involved are attending the third and fourth year in three technical high schools of three large cities in Southern Italy, i.e. Palermo, Reggio Calabria and Naples.
+The students involved are attending the third and fourth year in technical high schools of four large cities in Southern Italy, i.e. Palermo, Reggio Calabria, Naples and Ciampino.

 In order to activate virtuous circles, it is necessary to involve young women in motivating educational journeys with the goal of putting them in the right conditions to do a qualified job in the future.

-The first stage will be about training the students’ teachers.
-It will focus on global and personal concepts connected to today’s world, such as new organizing models and problem solving on the one hand and self-awareness and recognition of talent on the other hand.
+The first stage was about training the students’ teachers.
+The focus was on global and personal concepts connected to today’s world, such as new organizing models and problem solving on the one hand and self-awareness and recognition of talent on the other hand.

-This phase will be followed by a blended – both classroom and online lessons – module aiming to activate in the young students the desire to identify, deal with and find solutions to the problems faced by their environment and communities.
+This phase was followed by a blended – both classroom and online lessons – module aiming to activate in the young students the desire to identify, deal with and find solutions to the problems faced by their environment and communities.

-Later on, the participants will be asked to produce social innovation micro-business projects within which they will be able to use the skills acquired.
+Later on, the participants were asked to produce social innovation micro-business projects within which they were able to use the skills acquired.
 Among them are: definition of a business idea, elaboration of a business plan, creation of PowerPoint presentations and strategic use of social media.